The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 Background

-K.u.k.
-Kriegsministerium (I. and R. Ministry of War) was the common ministery of war of Austria-Hungary, one of the three ministeries that the two constituent parts of the Dual Monarchy shared.
-Minister of War from 1912 until 1917 was Alexander von Krobatin.
-He was regarded as one of the hawks, who wanted to settle scores with Serbia at the slighest pretext.
-As can be seen on the picture he gave audience to civilians two hours every week.
+was the common ministry of war of Austria-Hungary, one of the three ministries shared by the two constituent parts of the Dual Monarchy.
+The Minister of War from 1912 until 1917 was Alexander von Krobatin.
+He was regarded as one of the hawks who wanted to settle scores with Serbia at the slightest pretext.
+As can be seen in the picture, he gave audience to civilians two hours every week.

-The war ministry was not responsible for k.k.
-Landwehr and Honvéd, the territorial armies of the two parts of the empire.
-The formal status Švejk held with regards to the ministery is unclear.
-He was classified as Landsturm (domobranec), reservists that were only called up on in great danger to the motherland.
+The War Ministry was not responsible for k.k.
+Landwehr and Honved, the territorial armies of the two parts of the empire.
+The formal status Švejk held concerning the ministry is unclear.
+He was classified as Landsturm (domobranec), reservists who were only called up when the motherland was in great danger.

 Quote(s) from the novel